Wyze Cam Pan is Joining the WyzeCam FamilyBy - 05/30/2018

 Wyze Cam Cloud and Local Storage

 Like all Wyze Cam cameras, Wyze Cam Pan supports a microSD card (8GB, 16GB, 32GB in FAT32 format) for local storage.
 Adding a card will also enable a timelapse feature and CVR (continuous video recording).
 Continuous recording is recorded to the SD card itself.
-However, if you want cloud storage, Wyze Cam provides that too.
+Alternatively, you can connect Wyze Cam Pan to a MaxDrive.
+You can learn more about that here.

 My only issue with Wyze Cam’s playback feature is that finding video evidence is a bit of a challenge.
 They use a generic stock photo instead of providing a clip of the event.
 This means you must watch all the clips to find what you want or have a pretty good idea of the time that event occurred.